kostasl/spikingMBONtriad/README.md

 work in progress...

 # Description
-Custom spiking neuron code used as a framework to research and validate hypothesis on learning and gating in Drosophila Larvae.
+Custom spiking neuron code used as a framework to research and validate hypothesis on neurobiology and behaviour of learning and recall in Drosophila Larvae.